nathanpainchaud/deep-learning-template/README.md

-# Deep Learning Tutorials with Lightning and Hydra
+# Deep Learning Project Template for Lightning and Hydra

 ## Setup
 If you already have a python environment and have [`poetry`](https://python-poetry.org) installed, you can skip ahead